MakesDream/DanceApp/README.md

 # Limitations and Possible future upgrades

-At this time DanceApp only supports Windows
+At this time DanceApp only supports Windows <br>
-At this time DanceApp only supports 4 panel Dance Controllers At this time DanceApp only supports 4 FSRs per controller, or 1 sensor per panel At this time DanceApp does not support addressable RGB LEDs At this time DanceApp can not automatically detect compatible controllers and has to be manually pointed to an appropriate COM port
+At this time DanceApp only supports 4 panel Dance Controllers <br>
+At this time DanceApp only supports 4 FSRs per controller, or 1 sensor per panel <br>
+At this time DanceApp does not support addressable RGB LEDs <br>
+At this time DanceApp can not automatically detect compatible controllers and has to be manually pointed to an appropriate COM port <br>